exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 * Binary data: Converted to Base64 encoded data string
 * Date: Date as string (e.g: `"2021-09-27"`)
 * Timestamp: Timestamp as UTC timestamp (e.g: `"2021-09-21T08:18:38Z"`)

+### ToBoolMapping Conversions

+* Nested object: Not convertible
+* Nested list: Not convertible
+* String: The adapter tries to parse the string as a boolean, e.g. `"True"` -> `true`.
+If not possible (e.g: `"abc"`) the adapter handles the value as not convertible.
+* Decimal value: Not convertible
+* Double value: Not convertible
+* Boolean value: No conversion needed
+* Binary data: Not convertible
+* Date: Not convertible
+* Timestamp: Not convertible

 ### ToDecimalMapping Conversions